ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 RPMs for RHEL 7 and RHEL 8 are available from the `Ansible Engine repository <https://access.redhat.com/articles/3174981>`_.

-To enable the Ansible repository for RHEL 8, run the following command:
+To enable the Ansible Engine repository for RHEL 8, run the following command:

 .. code-block:: bash

     $ sudo subscription-manager repos --enable ansible-2.9-for-rhel-8-x86_64-rpms

-To enable the Ansible repository for RHEL 7, run the following command:
+To enable the Ansible Engine repository for RHEL 7, run the following command:

 .. code-block:: bash